urbit/docs/arvo/ames/ames.md

 For now, peer discovery is handled entirely by galaxies.
 Every galaxy is responsible for knowing the IP and port of every planet underneath it.
-In the future, galaxies will only need to know the IP and port of the star sponsoring a planet, and stars will be responsible knowing the IP and port of their sponsored planets.
+In the future, galaxies will only need to know the IP and port of the star sponsoring a planet, and stars will be responsible for knowing the IP and port of their sponsored planets.

 Galaxies are also utilized for packet relaying in the case where two ships cannot communicate directly with one another, as is often the case when one or both are behind a [NAT](https://en.wikipedia.org/wiki/Network_address_translation) or certain firewalls.
-Again, stars will someday assist with this process as well in a similar fashion to peer discovery.
+We remark that packet relaying is a necessary component of peer discovery.
+Thus stars will also assist with packet relaying in the future.

-In the case of moons, their parent is responsible for packet relaying and peer discovery, analagous to the role that galaxies currently play for stars and planets.
+In the case of a moon, its parent ship is responsible for packet relaying and peer discovery, analagous to the role that galaxies currently play for stars and planets.

 The following diagram summarizes the packet creation and forwarding process.